From speed to scale: The next decade of power

 Hyperscalers are likely to prioritize contracted capacity with a flat generation profile, reflecting a focus on operational risk mitigation over marginal cost optimization.
 Specifically, hyperscalers need energy now, so they will increasingly seek out partners that can quickly deploy guaranteed reliable power at scale to prevent any disruption in business functions.

 In emerging markets, the surge in power demand is being driven first and foremost by rapid population growth and the expansion of the middle class—reinforced by strong macroeconomic trends such as rising GDP per capita.
 Urbanization and industrialization are further accelerating this demand, with data centers increasingly becoming part of that industrial landscape—Malaysia, in particular, is rapidly emerging as a key hub for data centers and semiconductors.
+Given recent geopolitical turmoil, energy security is becoming a prerequisite for attracting digital infrastructure and industrial investment.
+Countries that can provide reliable, affordable and scalable power will be better positioned to capture data center, semiconductor and manufacturing growth.
 Renewable energy has become a mainstay in these markets, especially after it became difficult to import natural gas due to war in Ukraine.
 Together, these forces are creating an urgent need for large-scale infrastructure investment, not only in energy generation but also in the transmission and distribution networks required to support sustained economic growth.
 To capture these opportunities, local operating teams with deep knowledge of regulatory environments and market dynamics are essential.

 As demand accelerates, the commitment to an “any-and-all” energy strategy will only grow.
 Private investors will play a pivotal role in bridging the gap between technological innovation and the large-scale deployment required to power the next decade.